RazrFalcon/rustybuzz/README.md

 - `mort` table is not supported, since it's deprecated by Apple.
 - No Arabic fallback shaper, since it requires subsetting.
 - No `graphite` library support.
+- No automated Apple layout testing for legal reasons.
+We just cannot include Apple fonts. harfbuzz avoids this by running such tests only on CI, which is far from ideal.

 ## Performance